 This glamping checklist is more aimed at the basic to medium experiences, the type of glamping that’s closer to camping, where you’d be spending more time outside, sitting around a campfire enjoying nature etc. It’s also aimed at those travelling domestically or without the use of flying (some of these accessories aren’t plane friendly)!

 The accommodation websites are usually quite good at listing what’s supplied and what isn’t, so that should be your first point of reference!
 I have split the gear into several different sections:

 If bedding isn’t included, obviously this is something you’ll need to take with you.
 Personally I prefer to take a sleeping bag rather than sheets and blankets, if it’s something that I have to supply myself.
 You can get ones that come in their own bags which are great for travel and space saving.
 I have 1 season sleeping bag that even has compression straps, it’s so small it can fit inside a backpack and still have plenty of space.
 It is very thin though, so it’s suited to warmer weather or a structure that has some sort of heating.
 Don’t forget a pillow!

-Food & Campfire Glamping Gear
+Glamping Food Essentials & Campfire Gear

 Again this will vary on what is supplied!
 The following glamping accessories are suited to fire pit cooking!
 Campgrounds will often have their own firewood supplies as they don’t like people burning ‘foreign wood’!